|

 Laborers President Terry O'Sullivan at the US Treasury Department

 at 15th St and Pennsylvania Ave., NW.
+In the evening,

 the riders and other activists joined both union and non-union DC